 In sum, the legislative history quoted and cited above shows that, essentially, the whole reason the Service Courts of Criminal Appeals were created was to conduct factual sufficiency reviews.
 The reasons they were given that power in the first place remain true today.
-Court-martial members continue to have more important military duties to attend to; commanders and their staff (including legal staff) continue to exert their influence over the system in a way that is hostile to ordered liberty; and structurally court-martial panels are still too small and lacking in unanimity to be considered reliable fact-finders, at least as regards convictions.
+Court-martial members continue to have more important military duties to attend to; commanders and their staff (including legal staff) continue to exert their influence over the system in a way that is hostile to ordered liberty; and, structurally, court-martial panels are still too small and lacking in unanimity to be considered reliable fact-finders.

 The new NDAA provisions provide a bit of structure to how the factual sufficiency review power will be exercised going forward.
 But the power itself remains.
 And, it remains powerfully important for Courts of Criminal Appeals to be on the look-out for appropriate cases in which to exercise that power.
 Otherwise, we may find ourselves back in the position the War Department found itself in around 1946, where military personnel apparently had little respect for the military justice system.